pgxn/meta/spec.md

 are in parentheses, brackets, and braces, respectively.

 If a data type is a [Map](#Map) or [Map](#Map) subtype, valid subkeys will be described as well.
-All examples are represented as [JSON](https://json.org/).
+All examples are represented as [JSON].

 <!-- Nothing deprecated yet.